USS Ganges: 1799

 On 6 January 1799, off the Island of Tortuga, Ganges fell in with the sloop Ceres, off her course for no apparent reason and suspected of heading for illegal trade at Cap Français.
 Tingey detained the captain of Ceres, questioned him, and reported to intelligence.
 The incident occasioned the following passage from Tingey's letter of concern to Benjamin Stoddert, the Secretary of the Navy:

 On 21 February, officers of the 28-gun English frigate Surprise boarded Ganges off Cape Nichola Mole, Hispaniola, and demanded all Englishmen aboard.
 Tingey firmly replied:

 The crew gave three cheers, ran to quarters, and called for "Yankee Doodle".
 Surprise departed.

 Having returned home for repairs in March, Ganges convoyed Kingston, carrying American Consul General Dr. Edward Stevens, to talk with Toussaint Louverture in Haiti.
 She then cruised the Caribbean from Havana to Puerto Rico, St. Thomas, St. Kitts, St. Bartholomew's, Santo Domingo, Barbuda, and Jamaica.

-On 21 April off Cape Isabella she seized the American sloop Mary, of Norwich, for illegal trading.
-That same day she recaptured the American ship Eliza of Charleston.
+On 21 April off Cape Isabella, she seized the American sloop Mary, of Norwich, for illegal trading.
+That same day, she recaptured the American ship Eliza of Charleston.
 The French privateer Telemaque, Captain Arnault, had captured her and she was sailing under a prize crew.
 Ganges sent the two vessels together to Philadelphia.

-On 16 June, Ganges, with Norfolk, captured the 8-gun French privateer Vainquere (formerly British Harlequin) off Saint Bartholomews after a 90-mile chase lasting more than eight hours and requiring the expenditure of some 40 cannon shot.
+On 16 June, Ganges, with Norfolk, captured the 8-gun French privateer sloop Vainquere (formerly British Harlequin) 16-18 Leagues north north east of Saint Bartholomews after a 90-mile chase lasting more than eight hours and requiring the expenditure of some 40 cannon shot.
 The privateer's crew numbered some 85 men.
-The prize sailed to Norfolk under Captain Pitcher.
+The prize sailed to St. Christopher's, then Norfolk under Captain Pitcher.

 The hurricane season approached and it was thought Ganges should return to the United States, but Tingey proudly reported his ship could withstand the Caribbean storms:

+On 2 July, she put a prize crew on American brig "Young George" because of questionable provenance of ownership of the vessel and the cargo, and was sent into St. Bartolomew.
+The prize arrived at Newcastle in mid-September.
+The prize arrived at Newcastle in mid-September.